Maps

 Parks

-British Columbia, with its diverse landscapes, pristine ecosystems, and vast tracts of wilderness, has one of the highest proportions of protected land of any jurisdiction in the world.
+British Columbia, with its diverse landscapes, pristine ecosystems, and vast tracts of wilderness, has one of the highest proportions of protected land of any country in the world.

-• To learn more about BC Parks, Parks Canada, and Recreation Sites and Trails BC, please visit our Parks & Wilderness Areas page.
+• To learn about major parks around the province, visit BC Parks, Parks Canada, and Recreation Sites and Trails BC.

-• Not all parks fall within national or provincial jurisdiction; many are managed by regional or municipal parks boards, which set their own rules, regulations, openings, and closures to ensure visitor safety.
-Always check with the park’s website before planning your visit to learn about the latest updates.
+• Not all parks fall within national or provincial jurisdiction; many are managed by regional or municipal parks boards, who set their own rules and regulations to ensure visitor safety.
+Consult with each park’s website before planning your visit to learn about the latest updates.

-• See alerts, closures, and warnings about BC’s rustic campsites and recreational trails.
+• Before heading out, check for any alerts, closures, and warnings in BC’s rustic campsites and recreational trails.

 Start Planning Your BC Experience